kamejosh/owlbear-hp-tracker/USAGE.md

     *   **Loot Money:** Click the **"Loot Money"** button to transfer currency to the party's shared funds or a specific member.
 4.  **Automatic Sync:**
     *   Once an item or money is "taken," it is removed from the token and added to the selected destination on Tabletop Almanac instantly.

+<h1 id="shop-management">Shop Management</h1>

+Shop Management allows Dungeon Masters (GMs) to create interactive shops directly on Owlbear Rodeo tokens.
+This feature enables a streamlined shopping experience where players can browse items, manage a personal cart, and purchase goods.

+Like Loot and Party management, all shop transactions are synced with **Tabletop Almanac** to ensure persistence across sessions.

+<h2 id="shop-summary">Summary</h2>

+The Shop Management feature facilitates in-game commerce by allowing GMs to attach an inventory and price list to any token.
+Players can interact with these "merchant" tokens to see available stock, add items to their shopping cart, and checkout.
+The system automatically handles currency transactions and updates both the shop's stock and the player's inventory.

+<h2 id="shop-user-workflow">User Workflow</h2>

+<h3 id="shop-gm-workflow">Game Master Workflow</h3>

+1.  **Initialization:**
+    *   Select a token in the scene (e.g., a merchant NPC or a storefront).
+    *   Open the Shop Management window from the context menu.
+    *   If the token has no shop metadata, click the **"Initialize"** button.
+2.  **Inventory Management:**
+    *   **Add Item:** Click the [+] button to search the Tabletop Almanac database and add items to the shop.
+    *   **Pricing:** Set the cost for each item in the inventory.
+    *   **Stock Control:** Specify the quantity available for each item.
+Stock is automatically decremented when players add items to their carts.
+    *   **Shop Suggestions:** Use the magic wand icon to generate thematic shop inventories based on the merchant type or location.
+3.  **Managing Funds:**
+    *   The **Funds** section allows GMs to manage the currency held by the merchant.
+4.  **Shop Status:**
+    *   Use the **"Shop Open / Closed"** toggle in the header to control player access.
+When closed, players can see the shop exists but cannot browse or purchase.
+5.  **Active Carts:**
+    *   GMs can see all active player carts for the current shop, allowing them to monitor what players are considering.

+<h3 id="shop-player-workflow">Player Workflow</h3>

+1.  **Browsing the Shop:**
+    *   Select a merchant token and open the Shop Management window.
+    *   Browse available items, viewing their descriptions and prices.
+2.  **Managing the Cart:**
+    *   **Add to Cart:** Click the cart icon on an item to add it to your personal shopping bag.
+    *   **View Cart:** Click the bag icon in the header to review your selected items and total cost.
+    *   **Remove Items:** Remove items from the cart if you change your mind; stock will be returned to the shop.
+3.  **Checkout:**
+    *   **Select Customer:** Choose which party member is making the purchase.
+    *   **Purchase:** Complete the transaction.
+Items are automatically added to the player's statblock and currency is deducted.

 <h1 id="custom-statblocks">Custom Statblocks</h1>